andrewharmellaw/andrewharmellaw.github.com/index-orgs.md

 ---
 {% include JB/setup %}

-{% newthought "Hello and welcome " %} to my posts on organisations.
+{% newthought "Thanks for browsing " %} my posts on organisations.

+I've been interested in orgs for some time.

+My interest was initially piqued by Bruce Eckel's [Reinventing Business](http://www.reinventing-business.com/), then subsequently via experiences running large consulting teams, and experimenting with trust organisation models.

+These days organisationsand how they (dis)function comes up more and more frequently.

+As I learn, try and make sense of everything, and (hopefully) contribute to making things better, I'll post here.

+## Posts

 <ul>
   {% assign sorted = site.posts | sort: 'date' %}